Netswap (NETT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Netswap Historical Price

-According to the latest data gathered on Netswap live price page, the current price of Netswap is 0.051911USD.
-The circulating supply of Netswap(NETT) is 10.88M NETT , giving it a market capitalization of $565.14K.
+According to the latest data gathered on Netswap live price page, the current price of Netswap is 0.0491206USD.
+The circulating supply of Netswap(NETT) is 10.88M NETT , giving it a market capitalization of $534.28K.

 The Netswap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NETT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.